defagos/defagos.github.io/_drafts/understanding_swiftui_layout_behaviors.md

 If an argument is omitted for some direction, the frame wrapper transparently adopts the same behavior as the receiver in this direction.

-Note that only maximum values affect the sizing behavior of the frame.
-Minimal and ideal arguments are only considered when the frame has hugging behavior (finite maximum value) to choose the best possible size for itself.
+Note that only maximum arguments alter the sizing behavior of the frame.
+Minimal and ideal arguments are only considered when the frame has hugging behavior (finite maximum value) to choose the best possible size.

 ### Aspect Ratio
 {:.no_toc}

 A view can be forced to a given aspect ratio with the `View/aspectRatio(_:contentMode:)` modifier.
-This modifier does not change the sizing behavior of the receiver, but if the receiver is expanding in all directions it guarantees that it fit or fills the parent view while maintaining the desired aspect ratio, depending on the content mode specified.
+This modifier does not change the sizing behavior of the receiver, but if the receiver is expanding in all directions it guarantees that it fit or fills the parent view while the over direction is set to maintain the desired aspect ratio, depending on the content mode specified.

 | Type | Category | Horizontal | Vertical |
 |:-- |:--:|:--:|:--:|